Manhattan New York Temple: Steeple completion and later modifications

 Just before the temple dedication it was announced that a statue of the angel Moroni would be added to the almost-completed steeple in the fall of 2004.
 On October 9, 2004, several thousand people came to watch the ten-foot gold-leafed statue be placed on top of the steeple.
-Unlike the angel Moroni atop most LDS temples that face eastward, the angel Moroni on this temple points southwest, since the pre-existing building faced that direction.
+Unlike the angel Moroni atop most church temples that face eastward, the angel Moroni on this temple points southwest, since the pre-existing building faced that direction.

-In a local church conference on November 12, 2006, it was officially announced that the fourth floor, which at the time housed classrooms and stake offices associated with the third-floor chapel, would be converted to become part of the temple and that the stake center for the New York New York Stake would be moved to a new location on East 87th Street.
+On November 12, 2006, it was announced that the fourth floor, which at the time housed classrooms and stake offices associated with the third-floor chapel, would be converted to become part of the temple and that the stake center for the New York New York Stake would be moved to a new location on East 87th Street.
 This work was completed in August 2007.
 The temple baptistry continues to occupy part of the first floor of the building, and the rest of the temple occupies all of the fourth, fifth, and sixth floors.
 The third floor remains a chapel for local congregations, and the second floor continues to house a public affairs office as well as a small distribution center and multiple-use room.

 During later renovations to the third floor meetinghouse space, the chapel windows, which had previously allowed in natural light but were sealed off during temple construction, were opened up again to allow in natural light through the art glass windows.

-In 2010 the exterior of the temple was modified to add stone-clad support columns along the Columbus Avenue-side arcade.
+In 2010, the exterior of the temple was modified to add stone-clad support columns along the Columbus Avenue-side arcade.
 In early 2011, the sidewalk space between the support columns and the temple proper was upgraded to incorporate a series of stylized granite beehive medallions matching in appearance those found elsewhere within the temple.